tilacog/shameless/README.md

 Split Ethereum BIP39 mnemonics into Shamir Secret Shares using shameless encoding (directly based on the [shamir39](https://github.com/iancoleman/shamir39) specification).

+## 🌐 Try it in Your Browser

+**[Demo: Web Interface](https://tilacog.github.io/shameless/)** - Built with Rust + WebAssembly

+⚠️ **Demo only - do not use with real keys!** The web demo is for testing and educational purposes.
+For production use with real cryptocurrency keys, use the CLI tool below.

 ## Features

 - Split 12 or 24-word BIP39 mnemonics into threshold-based shares
 - Each share is a single BIP39 mnemonic with embedded metadata prefixed with the `shameless` identifier
 - Shares are self-describing (embed threshold and index)
+- **Web interface**: Browser-based demo compiled to WebAssembly
+- **CLI tool**: Secure command-line interface with hidden input

 ## Installation